$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound states: Introduction

-The Okubo-Zweig-Iizuka (OZI) rule dictates the suppression of the light hadron exchange in the heavy quarkonium-nucleus interaction, then the interaction must occur primarily by multigluon exchange, namely, a QCD van der Waals type of interaction~\cite{Brodsky:1997gh}.
+The Okubo-Zweig-Iizuka rule dictates the suppression of the light hadron exchange in the heavy quarkonium-nucleus interaction, and then the interaction must occur primarily by multigluon exchange, namely, a QCD van der Waals type of interaction~\cite{Brodsky:1997gh}.
 Looking at different possibilities, we consider an alternative (effective) mechanism for the quarkonium-nucleus interaction.
-We estimated the charmonia ($J/\Psi$ and $\eta_c$) and bottomonia ($\Upsilon$ and $\eta_b$) mass shifts by the enhanced in-medium self-energies via the excitations of intermediate-state hadrons with light quarks~\cite{Cobos-Martinez:2020ynh}.
+We estimated the charmonia ($J/\Psi$ and $\eta_c$) and bottomonia ($\Upsilon$ and $\eta_b$) mass modifications (Lorentz scalar) by the enhanced in-medium self-energies via the excitations of intermediate-state hadrons with light quarks~\cite{Cobos-Martinez:2020ynh}.

-The focus of the present study is firstly the bottomonia, for which the self-energies were calculated including only the minimal loop contributions for the $\Upsilon$ and $\eta_b$ mesons, namely, the $BB$ loop for the $\Upsilon$, and the $BB^*$ loop for the $\eta_b$~\cite{Zeminiani:2020aho}.
-The calculations were performed neglecting any possible imaginary part of the self-energies.
-Secondly, we study the $B_c$-nucleus bound states for the first time, with and without the Coulomb force.
+The focus of the present study is first the bottomonia, for which the self-energies were calculated including only the minimal loop contributions for the $\Upsilon$ and $\eta_b$ mesons, namely, the $BB$ loop for the $\Upsilon$, and the $BB^*$ loop for the $\eta_b$~\cite{Zeminiani:2020aho}.
+The calculations are performed neglecting any possible imaginary part of the self-energies.
+Second, we study the $B_c^{\pm}$-nucleus bound states for the first time, with and without the Coulomb force.

 To obtain the bound-state energies and the corresponding bound meson state wave functions of the meson-nucleus systems in the coordinate space, we solve the Klein-Gordon equation in momentum space, where for the $\Upsilon$ case, the Proca equation is approximated and reduced to the Klein-Gordon equation assuming the longitudinal and transverse modes are nearly equal with low momentum.
-It is very convenient to deal with the kinetic term in the Klein-Gordon equation in momentum space, and the search for the bound-state energies is also much more simple than performing in coordinate space.
+It is very convenient to deal with the kinetic term in the Klein-Gordon equation in momentum space, and the search for the bound-state energies is also much simpler than performing in coordinate space.
 This can be done by solving the differential wave equation as an eigenvalue equation, and using a method for finding selected eigenvalues and eigenfunctions (eigen vectors).
 This makes it easy to extend the calculation for complex Hamiltonians, e.g., when including the meson widths and/or imaginary potentials.
-In coordinate space, dealing with complex eigenvalues is tricky, as it involves searching for a convergence point in the real and imaginary parts in energy plane, as well as the real and imaginary parts of the coordinate space wave functions.
+In coordinate space, dealing with complex eigenvalues is tricky, as it involves searching for a convergence point in the real and imaginary parts in energy plane, as well as the real and imaginary parts of the coordinate-space wave functions.